Taxation of cryptocurrencies in 2026: when you pay tax and when you can use the exemption

 Cryptocurrencies and tax returns

-Crypto transactions are included in other income from a consideration transfer.
+Crypto transactions are included among other income from a consideration transfer.
 Investors must report taxable transactions on their tax return and substantiate their value.
 You can claim the cost of acquiring cryptocurrency as a tax-deductible expense, which can reduce your tax base.
 However, it is important to keep records of cryptocurrency purchases and sales, use the market rate on the date of the transaction and calculate the profit correctly, especially for frequent traders.

 Corporate taxation of cryptocurrencies